What's the best visa to stay long term in Thailand ?

-Most visas you will get are single entry visas but in some case you can apply for a multiple entry visa right away.
+Most visas you will get are single-entry visas but in some cases, you can apply for a multiple entry visa right away.

 Always play by the rules with the immigration.
 They have the law on their side and you don't want to be banned from the Kingdom.
 Forget about shortcuts or loopholes, play it safe.

 To get a tourist visa you can now apply online for an e-visa.
-For other types of visa, you need to apply at a Thai Embassy outside of Thailand.
+For other types of visas, you need to apply at a Thai Embassy outside of Thailand.

-Check the requirements in details before you apply and if you can, use an agency to help with the whole process.
+Check the requirements in detail before you apply and if you can, use an agency to help with the whole process.

 What Thai visa will you get ?

-Of course, all of the above is no legal advice, please visit official sources or visa agencies for accurate information.
+Of course, all of the above is not legal advice, please visit official sources or visa agencies for more accurate and up to date information.

-But still, I hope that give you an idea of what your options are and what a local expat feel about them.
+But still, I hope that gives you an idea of what your options are and what an expat feels about them.